snorulf/FlipBookMeshBaker/README.md

-- Tool to bake Alembic data to mesh assets.
+- Bake Alembic data to an array mesh assets.
+Mesh array is then animated.
 - Creates mesh assets based on source FPS and Alembic step size.
 - Useful when developing for mobile platforms where Alembics dont work.
 - Adds Flip Book Mesh script to generated object so it can be animated like an alembic stream would.